-The concert will feature soloists Tessa Flesher, Lacombe; Ashley Johansen, Madisonville; Lydia Newton and Wesley Newton, Diamondhead, Miss.; and Chloe Williams, Mandeville.
+The concert features soloists Gabriela Carter and Ashley Johansen, Madisonville; Umika Kuroda, Mandeville; Soojin Lee, Covington; Lydia Newton and Wesley Newton, Ocean Springs, Miss.; Chloe Williams, Griffin Wiemelt and Riley Wiemelt, Mandeville.

 “The soloists are ‘the most dedicated’ of the CMS’s young violinists,” said Jeleva.
 “The concert is the opportunity for them to be rewarded for their hard work.”

-The concert will also feature the CMS String Ensemble and the “Dancing Fiddles” quartet.
+The concert also features the CMS String Ensemble and the “Dancing Fiddles.”
 Jeleva said the famous fiddle tunes performed by the Dancing Fiddles incorporate intricate choreography that gives the young performers an innovative and fun twist to violin playing.